What is inbound email routing and how to set it up (with examples)

 3. In-app chat

-4. Process email content/attachments
+4. Sync email content/attachments

 Inbound routing can also be used to simplify tasks, such as processing and storing email content and attachments.
 This could be as simple as automatically moving attachments to an online storage account or more complex, for example, processing content and parsing it to the app.
+This is an example of enabling email-based functionality for end-users to improve the user experience.

 An awesome example of this functionality in action can be found in the travel planning and itinerary app, Wanderlog.

-When you click Forward email you’re given an auto-generated email address to forward your confirmation to.
+When you click Forward email, you’re given an auto-generated email address to forward your confirmation to.

 Once your email has been forwarded to the address given, the ESP processes it and sends the message to the webhook URL to be added to the app.